Quick answer: 1500 calories a day, and LOTS of protein to keep hunger away. No exercise program beyond such activity as day-to-day life demands.

 Well yes.
 A slice of wheat bread is something like 70 calories and 3.5g of protein, which is far heavier on the calories than I like (see my ten-to-one rule below).
-That doesn't mean cutting bread out altogether -- again, a slice or two a day is necessary to keep from going into ketosis -- but it does mean cutting down on it significantly.
+That doesn't mean cutting bread out altogether, but it does mean cutting down on it significantly.

 That said, I have discovered a pretty good workaround: Kodiak Cakes Power Cakes.
-At 190 calories and 14g of protein, that's impressively close to my ten-to-one rule for a bread product.
-So what I do is use my silicone burger mold to bake pancakes (350 degrees, 20 minutes) and use them as slices of bread.
+At 380 calories and 28g of protein per cup, that's impressively close to my ten-to-one rule for a bread product.
+So what I do is use my silicone burger mold to bake pancakes (375 degrees, 20 minutes) and use them as slices of bread (one cup of mix makes six slices of "bread").
 It's not exactly normal bread but it works well enough for sandwiches.